jbastide/marvel-demo-app/README.md

 # One Special Comic
-This app displays information for one special Marvel comic
+This Ruby Sinatra app displays information for one special Marvel comic

 ## Installation
 1. `bundle install`